opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 someView.attachTo(someDialog.popContentDiv.id);
 ```

-This will automatically the view into the dialog.
-Note that it's very important in that case to let the view divId empty because we don't want to attach it to something.
+This will automatically set the view into the dialog.
+Note that it is very important in that case to let the view divId empty because we don't want to attach it to something.

 ### MultiDialogView